siyehua/InputView/readme.md

 A view solve the layout change problem when the softKeyBoard show.

 ##Getting Started
-You can add the cod into your module build.gradle
+You can add the code into your module build.gradle
 ```java
 dependencies {
     compile 'com.github.siyehua:inputview:1.0.1'